xtremelabs/xlt-scripts-bash/README.md

-This is a script to quickly set up your typical environment on Mac OS X.
+This is a collection of scripts to quickly set up your environment on Mac OS X.

-# What it does
+# Generic: What it does
 --------------
 It will do the following, if necessary:
 * save and generate SSH keys